 Brass can be commonly found in many household items such as antique headboards and footboards, light fixtures, kitchen and bathroom faucets, doorknobs, door plates, hinges, serving trays, and many types of locks.
 Musical instruments like trumpets, French horns, bells, and trombones as well as items like vintage telescopes, old candlesticks, lanterns, and beautiful pieces of jewelry are also commonly made of brass.
 To properly maintain and care for your prized brass items, you’ll want to utilize the best brass cleaner.

 Other common things made of brass include zipper pulls on jeans and jackets and even the thumbtacks you use to pin notes to bulletin boards.
-While you probably wouldn’t want to worry about polishing a thumb tack, you certainly do want to keep the other brass objects—especially your expensive musical instruments, fine antiques, and your favorite brass decor features in your home—all shiny and bright.
+While you probably wouldn’t want to worry about polishing a thumbtack, you certainly do want to keep other brass objects—especially your expensive musical instruments, fine antiques, and your favorite brass decor items in your home—all shiny and bright.
 That means that it is imperative that you invest in the best brass cleaner available on the market.

-Over the years, people have tried various and genius ways to clean brass, including natural ingredients to clean the objects like cream of tartar, lemon, salt, ketchup, or vinegar.
-But these ways are messy and require a lot of mixing and measuring, but can also be harmful to brass.
-There are other chemical brass cleaners, but which one works best?
-Do you know how to clean brass and what is the best brass cleaner to use?
+Over the years, people have tried various ways to clean brass, including natural ingredients to clean brass objects like cream of tartar, lemon, salt, ketchup, or vinegar.
+These DIY methods are not only messy and require a lot of mixing and measuring, but can also be harmful to brass.
+There are other chemical brass cleaners on the market, but which one works best?
+Do you want to know how to clean brass and what is the best brass cleaner to use?
 We’ll explore the answers to these questions and more in this article, so read on to discover the best effective and safe brass cleaner polish for your precious brass items!